OUCHANx/PhantomThiefGame-my-role/README.md

 🇬🇧
 ## 🔥 Fire Effect Implementation

-I created the fire visual effect for the game using Unity’s Particle System, based on the tutorial referenced below.
+I created the in-game fire effect using Unity’s Particle System, based on a reference tutorial.
-This effect is used as a hazard in the game environment.
+The fire appears on the player’s return path after stealing the treasure and functions as a hazard that deals damage on contact.

 References: